 The representatives have advised Churchill Downs that the underwriters propose to offer the shares directly to the public at the public offering price that appears on the cover page of this prospectus.
-In addition, the representatives may offer some of the shares to securities dealers at such price less a concession of \$ per share.
-The underwriters may also allow, and these dealers may reallow, a concession not in excess of \$ per share to other dealers.
+In addition, the representatives may offer some of the shares to securities dealers at such price less a concession of \$0.85 per share.
+The underwriters may also allow, and these dealers may reallow, a concession not in excess of \$0.10 per share to other dealers.
 After the shares are released for sale to the public, the representatives may change the offering price and other selling terms at various times.

 Churchill Downs has granted the underwriters an over-allotment option.
 This option, which is exercisable for up to 30 days after the date of this prospectus, permits the underwriters to purchase a maximum of 300,000 additional shares from Churchill Downs to cover over-allotments.
 If the underwriters exercise all or part of this option, they will purchase shares covered by the option at the initial public offering price that appears on the cover page of this prospectus, less the underwriting discount.
-If this option is exercised in full, the total price to public will be \$ and the total proceeds to Churchill Downs will be \$.
+If this option is exercised in full, the total price to public will be \$66.7 million and the total proceeds to Churchill Downs will be \$63.2 million before offering expenses.
 The underwriters have severally agreed that, to the extent the over-allotment option is exercised, they will each purchase a number of additional shares proportionate to the underwriter's initial amount reflected in the table above.